ovidon83/getyourtester/README.md

-# GetYourTester
+# FirstQA

-> **The Only QA Stack Your Startup Needs** - Ovi AI + Human QA Experts
+> **Your First QA Hire for Solo Founders & Startups** - Ovi AI + Human QA Experts

-GetYourTester is a comprehensive QA platform that combines AI-powered analysis with on-demand human QA expertise.
+FirstQA is a comprehensive QA platform that combines AI-powered analysis with on-demand human QA expertise.
 Our platform offers instant PR feedback through Ovi AI and connects you with expert QA engineers for complex testing scenarios.

 ## 🚀 **What We Offer**